-Kalamaki – Aigina – Agistri (two days)
+Kalamaki – Aigina – Agistri

-Aigina and Agistri are two islands very close to Athens and going there by boat, it gives you the opportunity to visit some amazing beaches.
+Aigina and Agistri are two islands very close to Athens and going there by boat, gives you the opportunity to visit some amazing beaches.
 The port of Agia Marina in Aigina is only suitable for small boats.
 Clearly, the more organized Port of Perdika is preferred for yachts and sailing boats.

 Lavrio – Kea

 From Lavrio the nearest island of Cyclades is Kea, only 2-3 hours away.
-Kea has a network of footpaths with a total length of 36 km and it’s considered as an ideal place for those who love hiking and trekking!
-And after trekking, beautiful beaches are waiting for your pleasure and relaxing!
+Kea has a network of footpaths with a total length of 36 km and it’s considered an ideal place for those who love hiking and trekking!
+And after trekking, beautiful beaches are waiting for your pleasure and relaxation!
 In return, if you start promptly from Kea, you can make a short stop for swimming in the Gulf of Sounion.